 Start filling in each meal that you want to plan out with the recipes you collected in step 3. (ie, add that chili recipe to Tuesday’s dinner, and that kale salad recipe to Thursday’s lunch).
 Consult your calendar as you fill in the meals to help you determine which day gets which meal.
 And don’t worry if you use up all the recipes you’ve saved and still have unplanned meals left.
 We’ll get to that in the next step!

-PSG TIP: It can be tempting to get stuck in analysis paralysis here, especially when looking at an entire week of blank spaces waiting to get their own recipes.
+PSG TIP: It can be easy to get stuck in analysis paralysis here, especially when looking at an entire week of blank spaces waiting for recipes.
 This process gets easier every time you do it.
 But it might also help to know that if you’re excited about all the recipes you’ve decided to make that week (which you should be!), then aside from calendar conflicts, it really doesn’t matter when you eat what.

 Step 6: Fill in the blanks

-Once you’ve added all the meals you wanted to make, see which dinners can double as leftovers for lunch the following day.
+Once you’ve added all the recipes you selected in step 3, take a look at your remaining empty spots.
+See which dinners can double as leftovers for lunch the following day.
 Eating leftovers for lunch is a great time-saver and things like soups, stews, and curries all taste better the next day, so it can be a win-win!
 Also, take another look at your calendar and make sure meal prep times match how much time you’ll have on a given day to cook.
 Last, check which ingredients you still need to use up that haven’t made it into any of your planned meals yet and find specific recipes that use those ingredients.
 (Pinterest is a great tool for this!)
-Keep working on this step until all the meals you wanted to plan for the coming week are filled out.
+Keep working on this step until all the meals you wanted to plan for the coming week are filled in.

 Step 7: Make a grocery list

-You’ve done the hardest part, now it’s time to ensure your plan doesn’t go to waste because of lack of ingredients!
+You’ve done the hardest part, now it’s time to ensure your plan doesn’t go to waste!
 Go through your completed meal plan and add any items you need to buy to your grocery list.
 Be sure to reference any recipes you plan to use so you don’t forget any ingredients.

 PSG TIP: Don’t forget to check pantry staples like olive oil, garlic, and spices.
-There’s nothing worse than planning to make pesto pasta only to realize you’re completely out of olive oil!
+There’s nothing worse than starting to cook a meal only to realize you’re completely out of a key ingredient!

 Step 8: Go shopping

 Ta-da!
-Your well-thought-out, expertly crafted weekly meal plan is complete!
+Your well-thought-out expertly crafted plant-based meal plan is complete!

-I really hope this process helps you build confidence in your ability to eat more plants on a regular, weekly basis.
-I know that as a busy entrepreneur, meal planning like this has been game-changing and has saved me countless hours during the workweek, money spent on groceries I didn’t need, and mental energy trying to pull meals together last minute.
+I hope this process helps you build confidence in your ability to eat plant-based on a regular basis.
+I know that as a busy entrepreneur, meal planning like this has been game-changing and has saved me countless hours during the workweek, money spent on groceries I didn’t need, and mental energy trying to pull plant-based meals together last minute.